BeyondATC/BeyondATC_Wiki/docs/knowledge-base/cpdlc.md

   - toc

 og_image: https://wiki.beyondatc.net/assets/cards/card-cpdlc.png
-og_description: Learn how to use CPDLC with BeyondATC's experimental feature for Pre-Departure Clearance (PDC).
+og_description: Learn how to use CPDLC with BeyondATC's experimental feature.
-description: Learn how to use CPDLC with BeyondATC's experimental feature for Pre-Departure Clearance (PDC).
+description: Learn how to use CPDLC with BeyondATC's experimental feature.
 ---

 # How to use CPDLC with BeyondATC